sflury/vygrboi/README.md

 ## Included in this Repository

-In addition to listing my hex codes, I have also provided my customized `matplotlib.rc` file.
+In addition to listing my hex codes, I have also provided a customized `matplotlibrc` file named `matplotlibrc.vygrboi`.
 This file includes the `vygrboi` color cycler and improvements to visualization such as larger tick and axis labels, interior tick marks made longer, and cleaner subplot margins.